Boavizta/BoAmps/tools/json_generator/small-automation/bash/README.md

+Some proposition of changes can be seen in `codecarbonVersFormulaire.md`.

 How to use these scripts to generate the json report following the ai power measurement sharing ?

 1. Edit the form_Gen.conf to specify how many objects you want to generate in the form